This post is also available in: Nederlands (Dutch)

 Most cryptocurrencies that are currently out there are fungible, which means that all the units or tokens (for instance a Bitcoin) are the same.
 They have the same characteristics, and the same value.
 The price for one BTC is exactly the same as the price for the other BTC you own (if you are very lucky 😉 ).
 See it as a grain of sand, or rice, or a Euro coin.

 Not so for non-fungible tokens.
 They are similar in that sense that they are a type of cryptocurrency.
-At this moment mostly created on the smart contract platform Ethereum, but others are possible too.
+At this moment mostly created on the smart contract platform Ethereum, but others, such as on the Binance Smart Chain are possible too.
 The difference with other cryptocurrencies is that non-fungible tokens are unique, and cannot be replicated or copied.
 That PDF that you were copying a few paragraphs higher?
 It is now unique, or limited to the number of issues that the writer set it to.
 You can give it away, but you cannot copy it.
 You will hold it in your cryptowallet, but if you give it to someone else, you will not own it anymore.

 How do NFT’s work?